RAAF Base Amberley heritage structures: Bellman Hangars

 The double row of Bellman Hangars, in two groups (340, 255–263 and 277–280), define the working areas of the Base during World War II.
 The hangars follow the eastern edge of the pre World War II base precinct and interface with the runway apron and taxiways.
-Designed to be dismantled and relocated easily, some 123 were cut for assembly by Lysaghts of Newcastle.
+Designed to be dismantled and relocated easily, some 123 were cut for assembly by Lysaght of Newcastle.
 Although reclad in part with Colorbond sheeting and with new concrete floors, the hangars retain their essential form intact, including the wide doors and internal structural frames.
 Each pair is linked by a small gabled timber building.
 The buildings have a rectangular form, 11.5x16.5 m, with precut galvanised steel frames, low pitched roof and large sliding steel framed doors.
 Bellman hangar 745, associated with the Air Movements Building, appears to be relatively intact, contains older type equipment and cargo scales and was probably relocated from Uranquinty in the 1960s.

 The semi-subterranean United States Operation building (building FAC AP1-1) is a concrete structure, documented in the Ipswich Heritage Register as item 03-1017 0001.
 One of a number of local Command Headquarters, the structure was built some distance from the base in a disused quarry due to the swampy nature of the ground at Amberley.
 The structure appears to have been a shared facility between US and RAAF commands.